-The landscape of social media is highly nebulous, and the only constant is change.
+When it comes to social media, the only constant is change.
 One of the areas that has seen the greatest amount of transformation is the way video is discovered and shared on nearly all major social platforms.

-This is largely thanks to major upgrades recently made to the Facebook viewing experience, with an emphasis on enticing viewers to keep watching, as well as heavy investments in the technology powering it.
+This is largely thanks to major upgrades made to the Facebook viewing experience, with an emphasis on enticing viewers to keep watching, as well as heavy investments in the technology powering it.
 These investments have also increasingly made Facebook the place for interactive video, such as 360 degree video and virtual reality.
 With the introduction of new metrics for businesses, tools for creating videos suited specifically to Facebook, and even hardware, Facebook’s position as a leader in video discovery and technology is being cemented before our very eyes.

 To help encourage sharing, use emotional hooks to engage your viewers, and try to get a strong reaction.
 Also, test paid promotions of your videos to see if it gives you the boost you need.

-Pinterest, Instagram, Linkedin and Twitter
+Pinterest, Instagram, LinkedIn and Twitter

 It’s important to note that while adoption rates are similar across these platforms, the audience and content strategy vary quite a bit.
 Here’s a breakdown of how to approach each of these platforms.

 Sharing videos as pins does happen on Pinterest, but most people’s feeds and boards remain dominated by still images.
-One look at how video appears on Pinterest tells you why that’s the case – it appears that little has been done to encourage viewers who start watching videos to keep doing so.
+One look at how video appears on Pinterest tells you why that’s the case.
+It appears that little has been done to encourage viewers who start watching videos to keep doing so.

 It will be worth keeping an eye on how Pinterest changes the way video is discovered and shared on its platform, especially as they explore video ad opportunities.
 For now, it’s not a top choice for video marketing.

-Demographics: Pinterest skews heavily female, with 42% of women who are online using the platform, compared to only 13% of men.
+Pinterest skews heavily female, with 42% of women who are online using the platform, compared to only 13% of men.
 It is also more popular amongst younger demographics, with 34% of adults ages 18-29, 28% of adults 30-49, 27% of adults 50-64, and 17% of adults 65 and over using Pinterest.

-After Facebook’s acquisition of Instagram, you shouldn’t be surprised that video is also taking off on this platform.
+After Facebook’s acquisition of Instagram, it’s no surprise that video is also taking off on this platform.
 Although its user base isn’t as substantial as Facebook’s, Instagram has a lot to offer video marketers, especially those looking to drive organic engagement with video.

-Recently, Instagram rolled out one minute videos to everyone on their platform, taking a big step forward into longer form content, and creating new opportunities for more involved storytelling.
+Recently, Instagram rolled out one minute videos to everyone on their platform.
+This represents a big step forward into longer form content, and creates new opportunities for more involved storytelling.

 If you’re willing to pay for a video ad on Instagram, you have up to two minutes to get your message across.
 The longer time isn’t the only benefit: ads are the only way to include an outbound link in your post.
 If your goal is to drive traffic with your Instagram video, instead of just brand awareness, promoted video posts are the way to go on Instagram.